 Pro Tip: Want to learn more about telecoils and other hearing aid features to consider?
 Visit our hearing aid buyers guide for everything you need to know.

-Another thing that caught my eye in the programs list was the Companion Mic.
+Another thing that caught my eye in the program list was the companion mic.
 Many people with hearing loss have more difficulty hearing in background noise than hearing aids alone can handle.
-The fact that Lexie offers a remote microphone at a very reasonable price ($129) means that people on a tight budget can access really effective tools that are usually out of reach in lower-priced hearing aids.
+The fact that Lexie offers a remote microphone at a very reasonable price ($129) means that people on a tight budget can access effective hearing aid accessories that are usually out of reach in lower-priced hearing aids.